Medication-Assisted Detox For Drugs and Alcohol

 For clarification as we discuss further, medical detox or drug detox refers to all substances, including alcohol.

-What Is Medical Detox For Alcohol And Drug Addiction?
+What Is Detox For Addiction?

 Someone going through detox will be overseen by medical personnel.
 Trained medical doctors will closely monitor heart rate patterns, blood pressure, and stress on the patient.